UHF – Original Motion Picture Soundtrack and Other Stuff

-UHF – Original Motion Picture Soundtrack and Other Stuff is the sixth studio album by "Weird Al" Yankovic, released on July 18, 1989.
+UHF – Original Motion Picture Soundtrack and Other Stuff is the sixth studio album and soundtrack album by the American parody musician "Weird Al" Yankovic, released on July 18, 1989.
 The album is the final of Yankovic's to be produced by former McCoys guitarist Rick Derringer.
 Recorded between December 1988 and May 1989, the album served as the official soundtrack to the 1989 film of the same name, although the original score by John Du Prez is omitted.
 The album's lead single was the titular "UHF", although it was not a hit and did not chart.

 The music on UHF is built around pastiches of rock, rap, and pop music of the late 1980s, featuring parodies of songs by Dire Straits, Tone Lōc, Fine Young Cannibals, and R.E.M.
 The album also features many "style parodies", or musical imitations of existing artists.
 These style parodies include imitations of specific artists like Harry Chapin, as well as various musical genres like blues.
 The album also features many music cuts from the film as well as some of the commercials, like "Spatula City", and other parody bits, like "Gandhi II".

 Peaking at No. 146 on the Billboard 200, the album was not a commercial success, and received lukewarm critical attention.
 The UHF soundtrack is one of Yankovic's few studio albums not certified either Gold or Platinum by the Recording Industry Association of America (RIAA) in the United States.
 It would also be Yankovic's last studio album to be released on vinyl record in the U.S. until 2011's Alpocalypse.